-Below are some small open source software projects I’ve authored or co-developed.
+Below are some small open source software projects I’ve authored or helped develop.
 Most of them are released under a BSD-style license.
 Enjoy!

 - scandir is a better directory iterator and faster